PeterS111/GPT-2-for-Byron-and-Shelley/README.md

 ## Code

-**"Open_AI_GPT-2_fine-tune_and_generate.ipynb"** notebook allows to fine-tune the OpenAI ("Regular") GPT-2 models and generate samples from them.
-The notebook is ready to use.
+**"Open_AI_GPT-2.ipynb"** notebook allows to fine-tune the OpenAI ("Regular") GPT-2 models and generate samples from them.

+**"Transformers_GPT-2.ipynb"** notebook allows to fine-tune the GPT-2 models from Transformers library ("Language Modeling Head - LMH" models) and generate samples from them.

+The notebooks are ready to use.
 Click on the "Open in Colab" button, and follow the instructions.
-This notebook also allows to save the fine-tuned models in Google Drive in order to return to them later.
+Thes notebooks also allows to save the fine-tuned models in Google Drive in order to return to them later.

+## Remaining code will be added shortly
+Peter S

 ## Remaining code will be added shortly
 Peter S